shikha-16/Women-in-Technology/Contributing.md

 You can also contribute by addressing and commenting on issues, providing your suggestions and opinions on them.
 This will help the community grow! :smile:

-## Contributing to the website

-While contributing to the website, the contributors are expected to follow the below mentioned guidelines:

-1. Please follow the file structure recommended in the official [Reactjs documentation](https://reactjs.org/docs/faq-structure.html).
-2. Try to create separate Javascript files for each React component that you add to the website.
-3. Please make sure you include comments in your code wherever necessary.
-4. **Include only one commit in each of your pull requests.**
-5. Attach screenshots whenever any changes are made to the design, stylesheets, layout etc. of the website.
-6. All PRs to be made in the #website branch only.